DoctorMcKay/sentry-bot-documentation/src/upcoming.md

       counter `link` is 5 or greater, then Mute Member.
 This has the effect of muting people if they send more than 5 messages containing links in 10 seconds.

+## Configurable Ban-Via-Report Reasons

+Currently, if you choose to ban a member in order to resolve a report, you must choose from a predefined list of ban reasons.
+In the future, you will be able to configure these predefined ban reasons for your server.

 ## Member Vetting

 A feature to allow you to vet new server members before they can access your server.
 Member vetting will add a role you